Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 - Texas' games this season have gone over 52 points 10 of 11 times.

-- Kansas State's games have gone over 52 points in four of 11 chances this season.
+- Kansas State has combined with its opponents to score more than 52 points in four of 11 games this season.

-- The combined points per game average of the two teams, 63.7, is 11.7 points more than Friday's over/under.
+- Friday's total is 11.7 points lower than the two team's combined 63.7 points per game average.

 - This contest's total is 1.4 points fewer than the 53.4 these two squads combine to give up per game in 2021.